Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 Eunie wasn't looking very easy to put it down, either.
 Folded her arms, she added, "Well, that was awkward as all ash."

-Then, Shania just walked away as Noah and Mio look.
-Looks like she continued leading her way, and so the others followed.
+Shania spoke nothing, continued to lead the way, and the group followed.

 ---

-Noah fall back to side with Monica.
-He had more questions for her, "You, uh...
+As they continued their pathway, Noah fall back to had more questions for Monica, "You, uh...
 You said that you were monitoring us earlier.
 So is that why?
 Why you stormed the Castle?"

 "After the Ouroboros Stone activated, Shania relayed the info straight back to us.
 So I'd been looking for a chance to contact you."